 I’ve just imported the blog content out of the SnipSnap wiki I’ve been running for almost 3 years.
 It wasn’t the cleanest process, I’ve got some stray links to dead content, but I’m happy enough with the results.
 If there’s a better way, I wasn’t patient enough to find it.
 I’ll look through the rest of the wiki for any pages (non-blog) later and pull that handful in manually if it’s worth it.

-Snipsnap outputs RSS, Wordpress imports RSS.
+Snipsnap outputs RSS, WordPress imports RSS.
 Sounds easy, but it’s more involved than you may expect.
 Issues: Snipsnap only outputs the last 10 items, and the RSS it outputs is pre-encoded with some snipsnap specifics.
 Sadly, there’s no way to change that in configuration, so some java source editing is required.

 Grab one of the latest source projects from http://snipforge.org/download/, I used snipsnap-1.0b3-uttoxeter-20060208-src.